Skip to content

 | West

-Launch of the Haiti Food System Alliance
+Haiti Food System Alliance (HFSA)

 The HFSA leverages the expertise, resources, and reputations of local partners.
 With the support of the W.K.
 Kellogg Foundation, the alliance will take coordinated actions to put Haiti on a path to food security.
 CLE is proud to join this milestone effort as a service partner in order to strengthen the capacity of the individuals and organizations who will build a stronger agricultural and food system from the bottom up.